Is MEDPREP Right For Me?

 There is no application fee for MEDPREP.
 If an applicant is invited to an Admissions Day, s/he is responsible for travel and lodging costs associated with that event.
 There is an application fee to Southern Illinois University for applicants who have been accepted to MEDPREP and commit to matriculate.
 Estimates of the projected total tuition and fees for spring, summer, and spring semesters are available below.

-Students who apply to the MEDPREP Masters in Biological sciences or Masters in Public Health options will incur an additional graduate school application fee, and, if accepted, will pay graduate-level tuition.
+Students who apply to the Master in Biological Sciences - MEDPREP (MBS-MP) Pathway or the Master of Public Health - MEDPREP (MPH-MP) Pathway will incur an additional graduate school application fee, and, if accepted, will pay graduate-level tuition.

 Undergraduate Tuition and Fee Calculator (for Traditional Program)